inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - For background images, use media queries to load an appropriately sized version of the image at different media queries.

     - Use 'Next-Gen' image formats like WebP if the target browser supports them.
-Some CDN providers offer support detection as part of their service.
+Some CDN providers can detect browser-support and automatically deliver the image in the best format.

 4. Lazy-load non-critical resources